SzIGMR/Passive-Tool-Changer/hardware/README.md

+# Hardware

 Mechanical design files for the tool changer.
 Subdirectories hold source models and printable formats.
+More content to follow.